 Both the HSI Certificate of Incorporation and the H&S Inc. Certificate of Incorporation provide that the respective certificates of incorporation of HSI and H&S Inc. may be amended in the manner prescribed by the DGCL.
 The HSI Bylaws provide that the HSI Bylaws may be amended by the HSI Board at any regular meeting or a special meeting, if notice of the proposed amendment is contained in the notice of such special meeting, provided that in no event may the section relating to the number of directors be amended, to reduce the number of directors to less than four or the manner of electing Class A and Class B directors or the number of class of directors required for action by the Board be altered.
-The HSI Bylaws may be amended in any respect or repealed by a majority vote of the holders of the Class A common stock and a majority vote of the holders of Stockholders.
+The HSI Bylaws may be amended in any respect or repealed by a majority vote of the holders of the Class A common stock and a majority vote of the holders of Class B Common Stock, voting separately at any annual or special meeting of stockholders.